louispet/TD5_Market_Project/README.md

 # TD5_Market_Project

-Export dependencies with pip freeze >requirements.txt

 this project is carried out as part of the finance course by Alexandra Nebout and Louis Peters.

-You can find 6 files.
+__You can find 6 files__

+## Dependencies and project

-This file, README.md explain how we had built this project.
+This file,__ README.md__ explain how we had built this project.

-requirements.txt contains the dependencies.
+__requirements.txt__ contains the dependencies.
 It will be used to reload the dependencies in a new virtualenv.

-the gitignore file specifies intentionally untracked files that Git should ignore.
+__the gitignore__ file specifies intentionally untracked files that Git should ignore.
 Files already tracked by Git are not affected.

+Export dependencies with pip freeze >requirements.txt

+## Bash file

-run.sh create the virtualenv if it does not exists, and load the dependencies from the requirements.txt.
+__run.sh__ create the virtualenv if it does not exists, and load the dependencies from the requirements.txt.
 After that, it activate the virtualenv if it exists and run the main.py Python.

+## Python files

-main.py is the main program
+__main.py__ is the main program

-book.py contains the Book and Order objects to obtain a result log showing for each insert call.
+__book.py__ contains the Book and Order objects to obtain a result log showing for each insert call.
 More particulary :
- the insert action details,
+* the insert action details.
- the executed orders if any,
+* the executed orders if any.
- the book state after insertion and execution.
+* the book state after insertion and execution.